-- The deceased died a violent or unnatural death. - The cause of death is unknown. - The deceased died in custody or state detention (including those under a Deprivation of Liberty Safeguard (DOLS)).
+- The deceased died a violent or unnatural death.

+- The cause of death is unknown.

+- The deceased died in custody.

+- There are deaths under DOLs.

 The Senior Coroner orders Post Mortems, conducts investigations and enquiries into the death which are presented at inquests in the Coroner's Court, authorises bodies to be taken out of England and makes recommendations based on their findings with a view to improving health and wellbeing.